spl0k/supysonic/docs/transcoding.md

 * `%srcfmt`: extension of the original file
 * `%outfmt`: extension of the resulting file
 * `%outrate`: bitrate of the resulting file
+* `%title`: title of the file to transcode
+* `%album`: album name of the file to transcode
+* `%artist`: artist name of the file to transcode
+* `%tracknumber`: track number of the file to transcode
+* `%totaltracks`: number of tracks in the album of the file to transcode
+* `%discnumber`: disc number of the file to transcode
+* `%genre`: genre of the file to transcode (not always available, defaults to "")
+* `%year`: year of the file to transcode (not always available, defaults to "")

 One final note: the original file should be provided as an argument of transcoders and decoders.
 All transcoders, decoders and encoders should write